3 Types of Motivation: What is driving you and how can you drive others?

 Enjoy calling and writing to people they know;

-Prefer to work with friends more then with experts;
+Prefer to work with friends more than with experts;

 Engage in mentoring and coaching activities;

-Make sure they have enough interactions with other project/team members; They like face-to-face meetings, calls and correspondence, the more communication they have, the more happy they feel;
+Make sure they have enough interactions with other project/team members (they like face-to-face meetings, calls and correspondence – the more communication options they have, the happier they feel);

 Show empathy and interest;

-Allow to assist other team members when they don't mind;
+Allow them to assist other team members when they are able;

 Spend time together with people